Supplement to Mental Imagery

 Kosslyn & Shwartz (1977, 1978) developed a computer simulation model of key parts of Kosslyn's theory (not including the mind's eye function), and its instantiation of the surface representation, the model for the mental image itself, is revealing.
 Figure 2 was produced by selectively filling cells in a rectangular array or matrix, which models the visual buffer of the underlying theory.
 Note that certain cells contain different letters.
 Kosslyn plausibly assumes that images fade over time, and successive letters of the alphabet represent older, successively more faded portions of the image.
 The cells, then, are not simply filled or unfilled, they contain symbols representing qualitative features of the image at that point.
 It is what Tye (1991) calls a “symbol filled array”.
-The theory assumes that each cell might contain multiple symbols, representing such things as color, 3-D depth and the presence of edges (Tye, 1991; Kosslyn, 1994) (although none of this was implemented in the simulation).
+The theory assumes that each cell might contain multiple symbols, representing such things as color, 3-D depth and the presence of edges (Tye, 1991; Kosslyn, 1994) (although none of this, beyond the degree of “fading”, was implemented in the simulation).

 Simulated image (surface representation) of a car, as generated by the Kosslyn & Shwartz (1977) program.